amyzal02/Mastermind/README.md

 **How to Run**

-*1. Change to the "app" directory
+1. Change to the "app" directory

-*2. Load the file and run
+2. Load the file and run
-  a.
-Run ghci in the terminal to open "GHCI"
+  -  Run ghci in the terminal to open "GHCI"
-  b.
-Once in ghci, type ":l mastermind.hs" to load the file
+  - Once in ghci, type ":l mastermind.hs" to load the file
-  c.
-Type "main" to start the program
+  -  Type "main" to start the program
 3. The program will prompt you for inputs.
   a.
 Guesses: Guesses should be a four letter input, with each letter matching one of the acceptable colors.
 Inputs can be uppercase or lowercase.